Empire City, Kansas – A Living Ghost Town

 An old commercial building stands vacant in Empire City today, Kathy Alexander.

-As the stockade began to be built, it created such a ruckus that the workmen were given police protection while building the wall.
+As the stockade was being built, the commotion was so great that the workmen were given police protection.
 Galena residents protested in vain, petitioning the city, which, in turn, appealed to the U.S. Government to prevent the closing of a public highway to the U.S. mail.

-However, as the gap was being closed and the federal government’s action was too slow, the Galena Mayor, acting under the authority of the city council, organized a posse of 50 citizens to prevent closing the gap.
-On August 15, 1877, at 4:00 a.m., the posse attacked, tore down, and burned the greater portion of the wall.
-Not anticipating the surprise attack, Empire City was unprepared, which resulted in the exchange of only a few shots and very little bloodshed.
+However, as the gap was closing and the federal government’s action was too slow, the Galena Mayor, acting under the city council’s authority, organized a posse of 50 citizens to prevent the gap from being closed.
+On August 15, 1877, at 4:00 a.m., the posse attacked, tore down, and burned the more significant portion of the wall.
+Not anticipating a surprise attack, Empire City was unprepared, resulting in only a few shots exchanged and minimal bloodshed.

-For several years, the two towns continued to vie for dominance with constant feuds between the residents, becoming so intense that doctors and undertakers began working nights and sleeping during the days.
+The two towns continued to vie for dominance for several years, with constant feuds between the residents.
+These feuds became so intense that doctors and undertakers began working nights and sleeping during the days.

 Despite the violence and illicit activities, Empire City continued to build, with most of its businesses located on Columbus Street.
-A newspaper called the Mining Echo was established in the fall of 1877, but it would only circulate for three years.
+The Mining Echo newspaper was established in the fall of 1877, but it circulated for only three years.
 The first school was taught in the winter of 1877-78, and a one-story frame building containing three rooms was built in 1879.
-Two church groups were organized, including the Presbyterians and Catholics.
+Two church groups were organized, including the Presbyterians and the Catholics.
 The Presbyterians built a small frame building in 1879.
 A Catholic Church was constructed in 1881.

 Though Empire City had already been annexed to Galena, the Roosevelt School was built in 1937 by the Works Progress Administration.

-Though Empire City had already been annexed to Galena, the Roosevelt School was built in 1937 by the Works Progress Administration.
+Though Empire City had already been annexed to Galena, the Works Progress Administration built the Roosevelt School in 1937.
 Photo by Kathy Alexander.

-By the early 1880s, the population of Empire City was just over 1,000, and more than 300 students were being taught in the school.
+By the early 1880s, Empire City’s population was just over 1,000, and the school was teaching more than 300 students.

-By 1886, the city’s population had evidently dropped as its post office was closed in June, but it reopened the next March.
+By 1886, the city’s population had dropped as its post office was closed in June, but it reopened the following March.
 However, by the end of the 19th Century, the ore was depleted, and the mining interests dwindled, along with the population.

-Finally, the dispute between Galena and Empire City entered the courts, and after a long period of litigation, a truce was declared between the two cities, which, at last, began to work together in building one of the best mining camps in the world.
+Finally, the dispute between Galena and Empire City entered the courts.
+After a long period of litigation, the two cities declared a truce and began working together to build one of the world’s best mining camps.

-When Empire City became a suburb of Galena on July 9, 1907, the surrender of her rights as an incorporated city to Galena was made amid great rejoicing, and pieces of the old stockade were taken away as souvenirs by citizens of both settlements.
+When Empire City became a suburb of Galena on July 9, 1907, the surrender of its city charter to Galena was celebrated with great rejoicing.
+Citizens of both settlements took pieces of the old stockade as souvenirs.
 Empire City was annexed into Galena as its Fifth Ward in 1910.

 The town’s post office closed its doors forever in October 1913.